jcussens/tailoring/paper.md

 follows that the optimal policy tree is the same ($f^{*}_{d,N}$) in both cases.

-For each set of units $N$ and depth $d$, once has found the optimal policy tree $f^{*}_{d,N}$, it is stored in a cache (unless the cache has got too big, at present the cache is limited to have at most 1,000,000 trees).
-If at a later point the algorithm is required to find
-$f^{*}_{d,N}$ again, it is simply retrieved from the cache.
+For each set of units $N$ and depth $d$, once `fastpolicytree` has found the optimal policy tree $f^{*}_{d,N}$, it is stored in a cache (unless the cache has got too big, at present the cache is limited to have at most 1,000,000 trees).
+If at a later point the algorithm is required to find $f^{*}_{d,N}$ again, it is simply retrieved from the cache.

 ### Miscellaneous optimisations

-The previous three sections give the main optimisations found in : using bounds, allowing for a different implementation of sets and caching.
+The previous three sections give the main optimisations found in `fastpolicytree`: using bounds, allowing for a different implementation of sets and caching.
 There are also some other optimisations:

 Perfect trees